mwgit00/TOGMatcher/README.md

 # Installation

 The project compiles in the Community edition of Visual Studio 2015 (VS 2015).
-It uses the Windows pre-built OpenCV libraries:  [opencv-3.4.1-vc14_vc15.exe](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.1/opencv-3.4.1-vc14_vc15.exe/download).
+It uses the Windows pre-built OpenCV 4.0.1 libraries extracted to **c:\opencv-4.0.1**.
+I just copied the appropriate OpenCV DLLs to wherever I had my executables.
 It creates a command-line Windows executable.
 I have tested it on a Windows 7 64-bit machine with Service Pack 1.

-I just followed the prompts for installing VS 2015.
-It is installed in stages and will prompt you to install extra components when you first try to make projects of various types.
-After installing VS 2015, I extracted the OpenCV files to a folder on my machine (c:\opencv-3.4.1).
-I just copied the appropriate OpenCV DLLs to wherever I had my executables.

 ## Camera